-Based on her advocacy work on the gender agenda, Melanie started the Black British Business Awards in 2012 to reflect the outstanding achievements and contributions of black business people to the UK economy.
-For her, these awards are a collaborative, wholly inclusive initiative that highlights inspiring role models, challenges outdated stereotypes, and most importantly, is a vehicle for economic empowerment and equality.
+Passionate about equal access and opportunity, Melanie started the Black British Business Awards to reflect the outstanding achievements and contributions of black business people to the UK economy.
+For her, these awards are a collaborative, wholly inclusive set of programmes that highlights inspiring role models, challenges out-dated stereotypes, and most importantly, is a vehicle for economic empowerment, equality and change.

 Co-Founder and Chair of the Judging Panel

-She has been the Chief Administrative Officer of Morgan Stanley’s Legal and Compliance Division in Europe Middle-East and Africa since January 2016.
-She was previously Head of Group Treasury (Legal) at Virgin Money leading the execution of strategic M&A and corporate finance activity, including the acquisition of Northern Rock and the flotation of Virgin Money in 2014 and other deals in excess of £13billion.
-Prior to this, Sophie was a Senior Associate at global firm Baker & McKenzie in London, advising clients such as NIKE, The Body Shop, Macquarie Bank and others.
+Prior to that, she was EMEA CAO of Morgan Stanley’s Legal and Compliance Division.
+Previously, as Head of Group Treasury (Legal) at Virgin Money, she executed strategic M&A and corporate finance activity, including the acquisition of Northern Rock, the flotation of Virgin Money and other deals in excess of £13billion.
+Prior to this, she was a Senior Associate at global firm Baker McKenzie, advising clients such as NIKE, The Body Shop and Macquarie Bank.